Whimsy Stick

 Release and controlled chase

-Release cue, then move the lure deliberately: low, smooth, with direction changes and occasional brief pauses.
-The pauses re-engage the stalk drive and are specifically important for overexcited dogs because they interrupt the pure-sprint state with a brief orienting moment.
-Avoid frantic unpredictable lure movement.
-It amplifies arousal in an overexcited dog rather than channeling it.
+Release cue, then move the lure deliberately: low, smooth, with direction changes and brief pauses.
+Pauses re-engage the stalk drive.
+Avoid frantic movement.
 Your movement tone sets the entire session tone.

 3

-Every three to four reps, stop moving and let the overexcited dog catch the lure.
+Every three to four reps, stop moving and let the dog catch the lure.
 Allow 3 to 5 seconds of full possession before cueing the out.
-This step matters neurologically.
-Possession is part of the predatory sequence and denying it entirely creates frustrated overexcited dogs who escalate rather than resolve.
-The neurological resolution happens at the release, not the chase.
+Denying possession entirely creates frustrated dogs who escalate.

 4

-Ask for the out, reward the release, then immediately restart from step 1.
-This is the loop.
-For overexcited dogs, the drop-it under drive is the highest-value impulse control training available.
-It is harder than any obedience exercise because the arousal level is at its peak.
-An overexcited dog who can release a prey item on cue at maximum arousal can do almost anything you ask in calmer contexts.
-Moreover, this skill transfers directly to real-world situations like managing reactivity on walks.
+Ask for the out, reward the release, then restart from step 1.
+The drop-it under drive is the highest-value impulse control training available because the arousal level is at peak.
+It transfers directly to reactive dog training.

 5

-After 5 to 10 minutes of reps, end with one final catch and drop-it, then say all-done and put the toy completely out of sight.
-Immediately ask the overexcited dog for a down or place and reward calm.
-Don’t walk away and leave the dog to come down on its own.
+After 5 to 10 minutes of reps, end with one final catch and drop-it, say all-done, and put the toy completely out of sight.
+Ask the dog for a down or place and reward calm.
 The settle cue bridges the transition from activated to calm.
 After three to five minutes of settled behavior, release with your release word.
-This is how you build a genuine off-switch in an overexcited dog.
+This is how you build a genuine off-switch.

 The session ending is where most people lose all the ground they built.
 You did everything right for 8 minutes and then put the toy away and walked off.
-The overexcited dog stayed activated, carried that arousal into the rest of the evening, and you concluded the flirt pole for overexcited dogs didn’t work.
+The dog stayed activated, carried that arousal into the rest of the evening, and you concluded the flirt pole did not work.
 It worked fine.
-The ending didn’t.
+The ending did not.

 From the Training Files